The Business PDF Guide: How to Send Sensitive Documents from Android to iPhone Quickly

 Hard limit: 25MB for Gmail, 20MB for Outlook.
 Most PDFs fall under this, but large architectural drawings, full-resolution scanned documents, or multi-page reports with embedded images can exceed it.
 When email bounces for size, switch to Method 1 or 2.

-Privacy note: email stores the PDF on your mail provider's servers (sent folder), the recipient's mail provider's servers (inbox), and any intermediate mail relay servers.
+privacy note: email stores the PDF on your mail provider's servers (sent folder), the recipient's mail provider's servers (inbox), and any intermediate mail relay servers.
 A sensitive PDF sent by email in 2026 may still be in someone's inbox in 2031.
 For routine documents this doesn't matter.
 For confidential ones, it's worth thinking about.

-Method 4: WeTransfer — Best for Async When They Download Later
+Also readHow Encrypted File Transfer Protects Your Privacy →Method 4: WeTransfer — Best for Async When They Download Later

 Time to set up: ~1 minute